This article discusses the working principle and applications of ultrasonic level sensors (a level transmitter with an ultrasonic sensor).

 Common errors in ultrasonic level measurement

-- Air temperature can affect sound velocity.
+- Air temperature can affect sound velocity and interfere with ultrasonic measurements.
 The hotter the air, the faster the sound travels.
 So, an integrated temperature sensor can help you compensate for this effect.
 The space between the ultrasonic level sensor and liquid must be at a uniform temperature to give you accurate data.

 - The material you want to measure with the ultrasonic level transmitter must have a certain density to reflect ultrasonic waves.
 Sound travels faster through the air than through solids and liquids, so a significant difference in density between the air and your product results in a good signal.